PeryShahar/Single-Price-Grid-Component/README.md

 I have used html, grid, animation, keyframes and more.

 ### Devsign
-The design is from Frontend Mentor
+The design is from Frontend Mentor.